Sensor-Controlled LED Lighting for Efficient Illumination

 An LED tube lamp with an installation detection circuit that ensures proper connection to a lamp socket before lighting up.
 The detection circuit generates two pulses and sends them to a switch along with the LED driving signal.
 If the lamp is not properly connected during either pulse, the switch remains off, preventing the lamp from lighting.
 If the lamp is detected as properly connected during at least one pulse, the switch turns on, allowing the lamp to light up.
 This mechanism ensures the lamp only operates when fully installed, enhancing safety and reliability.

-2. Autonomous LED Lighting Adjustment Systems Using Occupancy and Ambient Light Sensors
+2. Lighting System with Autonomous Brightness Adjustment Using Occupancy and Ambient Light Sensors

 OSRAM SYLVANIA Inc., 2022